mapprotocol/developer-docs/docs/base/mapo-relay-chain/nodes/genesis-config_en.md

-The marker genesis is a feature provided by the marker developer tool that allows for easy running of the Atlas blockchain test network and tasks related to the test network.
+Marker Genesis is a feature provided by the Marker developer tool that allows for easy setup of Atlas blockchain test networks and tasks related to the test network.

-The main advantage of this solution compared to previous ones is that it can create a genesis.json file with all the core contracts already deployed in it.
+The main advantage of Marker Genesis over previous solutions is that it can create a genesis.json file where all the core contracts have already been deployed.

-To use the marker tool, we need to follow these steps.
-For details on how to use the marker tool, please refer to [here](/docs/base/mapo-relay-chain/marker/overview_en.md#usage).
+For instructions on how to use the Marker tool, please refer to [here](/docs/base/mapo-relay-chain/marker/overview_en.md#usage).

 ## Generating the genesis.json file